Bayesian Spatial Predictive Synthesis: Real Data Applications

 Our second application is to apply BSPS to spatial predictions of apartment prices in the 23 wards in Tokyo, Japan.
 We used rent information using the ``Real Estate Data Library Door Data Nationwide 2013-2017 Data Set" (At Home Co., Ltd.) stored in the collaborative research system at the Center for Spatial Information Science, The University of Tokyo (\url{https://joras.csis.u-tokyo.ac.jp}).
 The dataset contains the prices (yen), as well as auxiliary information on each room, for apartments handled by At Home, Inc. from 2013 to 2017.
 In this study, we used the samples collected in 2017, resulting in 22817 samples in total.
 We adopted 11 covariates, five dummy variables of room arrangement, room area ($m^2$), balcony area ($m^2$), walking minutes from the nearest train station, age of building (month), indicator of newly-built room, and location floor.
 For location information, the longitude and latitude information of each building, the name of the nearest train station, and the name of the ward are available.
 Since rooms in the same building share the same geographical information, we added a very small noise generated from $N_2(0, 10^{-3}I_2)$ to such rooms to avoid numerical instability.
 The room prices are log-transformed.

 Similar to the ecological application in Section~\ref{sec:app-binary}, this application requires both accurate and interpretable predictions.
 In terms of predictions, this is relevant for buyers, sellers, and real estate companies, but also for local governments to enact well-informed housing policies.
 As apartment prices are not always reported, in the sense that they are not listed or prices are outdated, the prediction of these prices is crucial.
 In terms of interpretation, one consideration that has received a lot of interest is the question of fairness and discrimination in these pricing models.
-With the rise of black-box, machine learning models in real estate, the question of discriminatory pricing, that is not necessarily intended but nonetheless happens due to the black-box nature of these algorithms, has been a major concern.
+With the rise of black-box, machine learning models in real estate, the question of discriminatory pricing, which is not necessarily intended but happens due to the black-box nature of these algorithms, has been a major concern.
 Having full interpretability, thus, is important for fair and transparent pricing practices.

 We randomly omitted 2000 samples from the dataset, which are left as test samples.
-To construct the prediction models for room prices, we consider the following three types of models: \begin{itemize} \item[-] {\bf Station-level model:} \ \ The dataset is grouped according to 438 nearest train stations and simple linear regression with 5 covariates (walking minutes, room areas, and three dummy variables for room arrangement) is applied to each grouped samples.
+To construct the prediction models for room prices, we consider the following three types of models: \begin{itemize} \item[-] {\bf Station-level model:} \ \ The dataset is grouped according to 438 nearest train stations and simple linear regression with 5 covariates (walking minutes, room areas, and three dummy variables for room arrangement) is applied to each grouped sample.

-\item[-] {\bf Ward-level model:} \ \ The dataset is grouped according to the 23 wards and an additive model with 6 continuous covariates and three dummy variables for room arrangement is applied to each grouped samples.
+\item[-] {\bf Ward-level model:} \ \ The dataset is grouped according to the 23 wards and an additive model with 6 continuous covariates and three dummy variables for room arrangement is applied to each grouped sample.